LegionAtol/Diary-GSoC-2024/README.md

-# Welcome to my GSoC 2024 diary 👋
+# Welcome To My GSoC 2024 Diary 👋
 Here I will keep track of my journey and the work I will do to complete a project for QuTiP.

 [QuTiP](https://qutip.org/index.html) (Quantum Toolbox in Python) is an open-source software for simulating the dynamics of open quantum systems.